 Latin American Spanish is mainly spoken in most Central and South American countries such as Mexico, Colombia, Peru and Bolivia.
 These countries all have their own accents and use country-specific words, but Latin American Spanish is a term that is used to differentiate this dialect and the way Spanish is spoken in Spain.

 Peninsular Spanish (as spoken in Spain) is as different from Latin American Spanish as British English is from American English.
-Likewise, each of these Spanish-speaking countries have their own accents, just like the way the Irish speak differs from how Californians speak.
+Likewise, each of these Spanish-speaking countries has its own accent, just like the way the Irish speak differs from how Californians speak.

 Caribbean Spanish is used in Caribbean countries such as Cuba, Puerto Rico, Panama, the Dominican Republic, Venezuela, and along the northern coast of Colombia.
 It is similar to the kind of Spanish that is spoken in Andalusia.